Data Centers in Cedar Rapids

 Market Access, Business & Tax Climate

-Tax Advantage For Data Centers: Iowa offers a significant sales and use tax exemption on equipment, computers, and electricity for qualifying data center projects.
-This incentive dramatically lowers the initial capital investment and ongoing operational expenses for new builds and major expansions.
+Tax Advantage For Data Centers: Iowa offers a significant financial benefit through a specialized sales and use tax exemption for data center equipment and utility costs.
+This program directly lowers the cost of long-term infrastructure maintenance and hardware refreshes.

 Natural Disaster Risk